Andrii Artemenko: Parliamentary activities

 Artemenko defines himself as a neoconservative.
 He held strong positions concerning urgent changes in the state.
 Therefore, he responded to the invitation of the leader of the Radical Party, Oleh Lyashko, and agreed to be on the list for early parliamentary elections in October 2014.

-A. Artemenko realized Ukraine needed an ideological party.
+Artemenko realized Ukraine needed an ideological party.
 He studied the performance and experience of various political systems, taking as an example the activities of political organizations like the US Republican Party and the UK Conservative Party.
 Together with other like-minded individuals and following his beliefs, he founded a political party called "Solidarity of Right Forces" in November 2014.
-It was all done in contrast to the numerous and artificial election projects.
-The "Solidarity of Right Forces" party set a goal to participate in all upcoming elections: local, parliamentary and presidential.
+It was all done in contrast to the numerous artificial election projects.
+The "Solidarity of Right Forces" party set a goal to participate in all upcoming elections: local, parliamentary, and presidential.

-Prior to the Maidan uprising beginning in November 2013 against pro Russia, pro Kremlin, pro Putin policies of Viktor Yanukovych and the Party of Regions which were supported by Paul Manafort and Rudy Giuliani, Artemenko was in the post Party of Regions block established by Manafort who, according to the black ledger, was receiving payments from pro Russia, pro Kremlin, pro Putin sources.
+Before the Maidan uprising beginning in November 2013 against pro-Russia, pro-Kremlin, pro-Putin policies of Viktor Yanukovych and the Party of Regions, which were supported by Paul Manafort and Rudy Giuliani, Artemenko was in the post-Party of Regions block established by Manafort who, according to sources, was receiving payments from pro-Russia, pro-Kremlin, pro-Putin sources.
 He was the Deputy Chairman of the Committee of the Verkhovna Rada on issues of European integration, Subcommittees on Cooperation of Ukraine and NATO and EU Common Security and Defense Policy.
-Furthermore, he is a member of subcommittee on economic and sectoral cooperation and a free trade zone between Ukraine and the EU.
-Andrii Artemenko is actively pursuing his personal point of view on non-aligned status of Ukraine, on good-neighborly, friendly and mutually beneficial cooperative relations with neighboring countries.
+Furthermore, he is a member of the subcommittee on economic and sectoral cooperation and a free trade zone between Ukraine and the EU.
+Andrii Artemenko is actively pursuing his point of view on the non-aligned status of Ukraine and good neighborly, friendly, and mutually beneficial cooperative relations with neighboring countries.
 On 16 November 2016, he stated that he is not a supporter of Ukraine joining any supranational structure, union, or organization.

 Andrii Artemenko headed the Inter-Parliamentary Group of Friendship with Qatar, which included 23 MPs.
 Besides, he is a co-chair of Parliamentary Friendship Group with Slovenia.